Proven Ways to Fix There Was A Problem Parsing the Package

 The Parse Error or there was a problem parsing the package error is very common with Android devices.
-Android is a versatile platform and therefore a very popular OS.
-It is an open software and allows users to download and use various different types of Apps from the Play store.
+Android is a versatile platform and, therefore, a very popular OS.
+It is an open software and allows users to download and use various types of apps from the Play store.
 Android is also a cheaper alternative as compared to other Operating Software.

 The error message usually pops up on the device screen when we try to download and install an App, for example, “There is a problem parsing the package Pokémon Go”.